x27/CFT/README.md

 If your scanner model is not supported, but you want to enjoy these features, or you just want to support the project, you are more than welcome to donate or purchase unlock keys.
 But before you do, write me an e-mail.

 Licenses for unlocking Hytera BP and Motorola BP keys are currently available.

+For obvious reasons, I would like to remain anonymous, so payments are only accepted in cryptocurrency

+#### Crypto payment

 Each license costs $30USD, a pair of licenses - $50USD.

-For obvious reasons, I would like to remain anonymous, so payments are only accepted in cryptocurrency

 Tether (USDT) TRC20